Assistance relating to convenience stores as essential businesses.

 On April 17, the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) updated it’s guidance identifying convenience stores, their distributors and supply chains as critical infrastructure workforce.
 The CISA guidance is advisory and is not a federal directive to states, meaning state and local governments are not required to provide the same level of recognition.
 Here are key messages (PDF) about how convenience stores meet the essential needs of their communities.

-Where can I find information about stay-at-home orders by state?
+Where can I find information about the current status of executive orders and/or plans for reopening each state?

 Information on federal loan programs available to businesses.